Tilton Apricot Tree

 The Tilton Apricot is a vigorous tree with a symmetrical shape and dense crown of green foliage, improving your home's curb appeal out front or becoming a source of tempting and nutritious snacks out back.

 Tilton's spring bloom produces delicate pink flowers that are fragrant and a tempting lure to area pollinators, from butterflies to hummingbirds.
 It bears a heavy crop late-summer and is resistant to late frosts, so upkeep is minimal.

 Whether you're an apricot-lover, or just want to try growing something new, the Tilton Apricot is for you.
-Easy to grow, colorful and with fruit of exceptional quality, the Tilton Apricot is an outstanding choice for your yard today.
+Easy to grow, colorful and with fruit of exceptional quality, the Tilton Apricot is an outstanding choice for your backyard orchard today.